hedgedoc/hedgedoc/docs/content/dev/getting-started.md

 2. Install Node.js.
 You need at least Node 16, but we recommend Node 18.
 3. Install [Yarn](https://yarnpkg.com/getting-started/install)
 4. Install Caddy (select one of the two options)
-   - [Download](https://caddyserver.com/) and place the `caddy` binary in `hedgedoc/dev-reverse-proxy`.
+   - [Download](https://caddyserver.com/) and place the `caddy` binary in `dev-reverse-proxy`.
 Ensure it is executable with `chmod +x caddy`.
 Users of macOS may need to run `xattr -d com.apple.quarantine ./caddy` to lift the quarantine for executables from the internet.
    - Install Caddy using your package manager
 5. Install the dependencies in repo root directory with `yarn install`
-6. Goto `hedgedoc/backend` directory with `cd backend`
-7. Create the `.env` config file by copying the example: `cp .env.example .env`
+6. Create the `.env` config file by copying the example: `cp .env.example .env`
-8. Add a value to `HD_SESSION_SECRET` in the .env file.
-This can be any string, which has to be a secure password for production but can be set to simple string for debug purpose.
-9. Execute the following lines
-    ```shell
-    echo "HD_AUTH_LOCAL_ENABLE_LOGIN=true" >> .env
-    echo "HD_AUTH_LOCAL_ENABLE_REGISTER=true" >> .env
-    ```
-10. Go back into the root directory with `cd ..`
-11. Run `yarn start:dev`
+7. Run `yarn start:dev`
     > This will execute the backend, frontend and reverse proxy at once
-12. Use your browser to go to <http://localhost:8080>
+8. Use your browser to go to <http://localhost:8080>.
+This may take a while because everything is compiled on the fly.

 ## More detailed development setup
 The following sections describe a more detailed setup of all components.